williamwu2k12/rails-proj2/README.md

 Rails Proj2
 -------------

-Title: Cats
+Title: Image sharing website

 Team Members: William Wu, Nic Stone, Warren Tian

 Demo Link: ???????????????

-Idea: A web application where users can create accounts, post, and view pictures.
+Idea: A web application where users can create accounts, post, share, view and discuss images.

 Models and Description:
 User
 - has name, email, and possesses Cat objects and Comment objects Cat
-- has title, tag, likes, and Comment objects, and belongs to the uploader Comment
+- has title, tag, likes, and comments.
+Belongs to the uploader Comment
-- has likes and content, and belongs to both the Cat it's about and also the writer of the comment
+- has likes and content, and belongs to both the Cat it's about and also the user who wrote the comment Favorite
+- has user ID and cat ID and allows for linking of the two Likes
+- has user ID and comment ID

 Features:
 - users can create an account and login
 - users can upload pictures and post them to the gallery for the public to see
-- users can view pictures posted by other users and comment on them and vote on them
+- users can view pictures posted by other users, comment on them, and vote on them
 - users can vote on the comments
+- users can sort comments by number of upvotes or most recent
+- users can favorite images and view them on their own profile
+- users can easily access their own comments and uploaded images from their profile
+- users can visit other user’s profiles and see their favorites, comments, and submitted images
+- visitors can view images in the gallery
+- visitors can sign up

 Note: We decided to change our project to a general image site late and changing model/controller names was difficult so we kept those.